 Nearly all of the interviewed DPAs providing training focused on the general structure of the GDPR addressed to audiences with little to no experience in data protection.
 Such training aims to support further self-study or training with the DPA or other training providers.
-Beyond this, most of the DPAs heavily focus on the innovations of the GDPR compared to the old legislation (national implementations of Directive 95/46/EC (DPD) and others).
-This includes teaching the new concepts and tools introduced with the Regulation (e.g. the DPIA, sanctions, territorial scope, etc.), the new obligations for data controllers and data processors (e.g. risk-based approach and accountability, data breach notification, etc.), as well as the new rights of the data subjects (e.g. data portability).
+Beyond this, most of the DPAs heavily focus on the innovations of the GDPR compared to the old legislation (national implementations of Data Protection Directive 95/46/EC and others).
+This includes teaching the new concepts and tools introduced with the GDPR (e.g. a data protection impact assessment , sanctions, territorial scope, etc.), the new requirements for data controllers and data processors (e.g. risk-based approach and accountability, data breach notification, etc.), as well as the new rights of the data subjects (e.g. data portability).
 In these cases, they assume their audience is at least acquainted with previous data protection law and is concerned with transitioning from the old regime to the new.

 One of the most relevant differences between DPAs and other trainers is the approach to the operational dimension of GDPR compliance.
-While DPAs seem to adopt a more theoretical approach for conveying GDPR knowledge, such as the reading, explanation and exegesis of the GDPR text, DPO trainers tend to focus on the practical aspects of the new legislation.
-For example, how to conduct an adequate DPIA, the impact of the GPDR on contracts with suppliers and clients, how to update the documentation on data transfers, how to record processing activities (data registers), the function of binding corporate rules, and the practical obligations for the newly-appointed DPOs.
+While DPAs seem to adopt a more theoretical approach for conveying GDPR knowledge, such as the reading, explanation and exegesis of the GDPR text, DPO trainers tend to focus on the practical aspects of the harmonised legislation.
+For example, how to conduct a data protection impact assessment, the impact of the GPDR on contracts with suppliers and clients, how to update the documentation on data transfers, how to record processing activities (data registers), the function of binding corporate rules, and the practical obligations for the newly-appointed DPOs.
 This difference is reflected in the topics that interviewees told us should be covered in training materials.
 DPAs prioritised the legal basis of the GDPR, as well as the role of the regulator, and the rights of data subjects, whilst non-DPA trainers prioritised operational matters such as technical and institutional measure for protecting personal data.

 A very limited number of DPAs determine the scope of their training activities based on requests from their trainees, a very common approach in the private sector.
 Combined with a relative lack of systematic feedback collected by DPAs from training sessions, potentially leaves DPA training at some distance from its potential users.
-A very limited number of DPAs did however report organising bespoke training for specific industries, such as the financial sector, the health sector, or the public education sector.
+A very limited number of DPAs did however report organising bespoke training for specific industries and sectors, such as finance, health and education.

 What is currently missing from training material?

 Our study of collected training materials found that, in general their content is mostly relevant and up-to-date.
 However, it must also be noted that a few of the collected general guides are so theoretical, that corporate and organisational stakeholders will likely have to look elsewhere to find more operative, practical guidance on how to comply with the GDPR.
 Additionally, the collected material doesn’t really cover the full regulatory environment.
-While guidelines usually follow the structure of the GDPR and therefore cover all of its content, most of the remaining materials deal with single topics, such as Data Protection Impact Assessments (DPIAs), DPOs, or the rights of data subjects, and therefore leave other GDPR innovations to be dealt with in other materials issued by the same DPA.
+While guidelines usually follow the structure of the GDPR and therefore cover all of its content, most of the remaining materials deal with single topics, such as data protection impact assessments , DPOs, or the rights of data subjects, and therefore leave other GDPR innovations to be dealt with in other materials issued by the same DPA.
 This likely supports a user browsing for guidance or information on a specific topic, who already has a general grounding.